 The layout of the lessons is great.
 Your screen is split into three sections: one is the lesson and list of instructions, the second is where you write the code and the third section is where this code is output.

 The ability to write your code in one box and see the output instantly is a great way of getting beginners excited about the creative process of coding.

-As an aside, a good place to create such projects and to generally mess around with coding is Codepen because it’s easy to setup your work environment and also easy to share what you’ve made with others.
+As an aside, a good place to create such projects and for general tinkering with code is Codepen because it’s easy to set up your work environment and also easy to share what you’ve made with others.